PART 2Structures (continued)

 (3) Every ladder, whether portable or permanently secured, must be positioned in a manner so that it is not necessary for a person to use the underside of the ladder.

-(4) If a ladder provides access from one level to another, the ladder must extend, if practicable, at least three rungs above the higher level or, if it is not practicable, handholds must be provided.
+(4) If a ladder provides access from one level to another, the ladder must extend, if feasible, at least three rungs above the higher level or, if it is not feasible, handholds must be provided.

 (5) A metal or wire rope ladder must not be used if there is a hazard that it may come into contact with any live electrical circuit or electrical equipment.